Elijah699/Elijah699/README.md

 * I am proefficient with Typescript and javascript amidst other technologies 	📚

-* I'm currently learning Data Structure & Algorithm 😃
+* I'm currently learning Data Structure & Algorithm and building Web3 projects 😃

 * I'm looking to work on exciting open source projects. ☀️☀️☀️